tfeb/tfeb-lisp-toys/README.md

          (delay (complicated-function)))
 ```

-This both means that keyword arguments wont work and also that things end up getting turned into promises which really do not need to be.
+This both means that keyword arguments won't work and also that things end up getting turned into promises which really do not need to be.

 So instead, `fex`es work a little bit more subtly: rather than blindly wrapping the arguments in `delay`, it only wraps arguments for which `constantp` is false in the macro environment.
 This means that keywords, for instance, get passed to the function as is, so keyword arguments will work.
 It *also* means that you can't blindly assume that the function's arguments are promises as they may not be.
 This is what `ensure` is for: you can safely `ensure` any argument, regardless of whether or not it is a promise.